MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Azure CLI config file

-There is a configuration file, named *config,* in this location on the computer where you run Azure CLI:
+There's a configuration file, named *config,* in this location on the computer where you run Azure CLI:

-- $HOME/.azure on Linux and macOS
+- *$HOME/.azure* on Linux and macOS
-- %USERPROFILE%\.azure on Windows
+- *%USERPROFILE%\.azure* on Windows

 In general, don't edit this file directly.
 Instead, use the [az config](/cli/azure/config) commands.